 1. Care for winter crops

-If you planted some winter crops (hopefully you have?) these should be well enough established now to survive the cold snaps.
-Remember to remain vigilant about slugs (they don’t usually hibernate for a while yet), and to water the containers during dry periods (it can be easy to forget when its cold).
+If you planted some winter crops these should be well enough established now to survive the cold snaps.
+Remember to remain vigilant about slugs (they don’t usually hibernate for a while), and to water the containers during dry periods (it’s easy to forget when its cold).

-To get the best growth out of your winter crops, you may want to create some protection for them but they’ll often do fine without (see October).
+To get the best growth out of your winter crops, you may want to create some protection, like cloches.
+But they’ll often do fine without (see October).

 2. Prepare your wormery for winter

-Worms work best at temperatures between about 12 and 24 degrees centigrade.
-When the temperature falls they will be become less active and will require less food.
-Take care not to overfeed them at this time – or the extra food will become rancid and smelly.
+Worms work best at temperatures between about 12 and 24 degrees Celcius (53 – 75 Fahrenheit).
+Below this, they become less active and will require less food (and no food at all when it is freezing).
+Take care not to overfeed them.
+The extra food will become rancid and smelly – yuk.

 It’s also important to make sure that you keep your wormery at least two thirds full.
-When its cold your worms will retreat into a huddle in the middle of the wormery – and the more biomass (ie stuff!) you have in your wormery, the more insulated your worms will be from the cold.
-So keep it topped up during the winter, and wait to harvest the worm compost until it gets warmer in the spring.
+When its cold your worms will retreat into a huddle in the middle – and the more biomass (ie stuff!) you have in your wormery, the more insulated your worms will be.
+So keep it topped up during the winter, and restrain from harvesting the worm compost until it gets warmer in the spring.

-Some books also advise wrapping your wormery in insulation (like an old carpet) to help the worms survive the winter.
-I’ve kept four different wormeries (both wood and plastic) alive over seven years through winters in London and Newcastle, without finding this necessary.
-However, if your wormery is very exposed, this will certainly help.
+Some people advise wrapping your wormery in insulation (like an old carpet) to help the worms survive the winter.
+I’ve kept four different wormeries (both wood and plastic) alive over ten years through winters in London and Newcastle, without finding this necessary.
+However, if your wormery is exposed to cold winds, I’m sure this would help.

 3. Sow broad beans and garlic